 About the Author:

 Marsha Kelly is a serial entrepreneur and consultant for small business owners and those seeking fulfillment through self-employment.
 Her experiences in marketing for a large corporation empowered her with business savvy.
 Taught her how limiting that sort of professional life can be.
 She departed the corporate grind with an arsenal of businesses strategies and the resolve to create her own opportunity.
 As it happened, she started, grew and sold her first small business for more than $1,000,000.

 Now with several successful businesses under her belt, she focuses on sharing her business acumen.
 As a private consultant and blogger, she helps eager entrepreneurs through her blog: Best4Businesses.com.
 Marsha’s personal philosophy is that.
 When properly motivated and informed, a small business owner is the most secure.
 Positive and potentially profitable kind of business person.

-Learn more about Marsha Kelly on her website or email her at firstname.lastname@example.org.
-She is always active on Facebook, Twitter and LinkedIn: searching for new connections to share best practices and swap stories.
+Learn more about Marsha Kelly on her website or email her at email@example.com.
+She is always active on Facebook, and Twitter: searching for new connections to share best practices and swap stories.
 Reach out and let her help you start and run a business that you love!